 By putting the power of streamlining tasks in the hands of employees, enabling them to take time to invest in critical business tasks no-code foster employee engagement that actually adds value to the organization.
-As Gartner’s report predicts, that by 2022 organizations with diverse IT collaboration will deliver business outcomes 25% faster than their competitors.
+As Gartner’s report predicts, organizations with diverse IT collaboration will deliver business outcomes 25% faster than their competitors.
 No-code equips employees with a smarter way of working and bridges the tech divide within the organizations leading to higher productivity and enhanced growth.

 Most employees are working on their required time but cannot put their creativity and solution-centric thinking into the problem.
 All of this is because daily tasks consume a big part of their valuable time.
 With no-code, the time wasted on follow-ups and notifying the next person associated can be significantly reduced.
 No-code will enable even a non-tech user to automate the process into a structured, streamlined solution.
 And will eventually help them achieve set goals and feel confident.

 No-code solution empowers employees to create bespoke solutions to their problems.
 By freeing up their time, employees can get the time to improve their skills, explore new areas of work and focus on the quality of work.
 Eventually adding values to their skillset and creating an encouraging and engaging environment breaking barriers to employee engagement.